+RISK MITIGATION STRATEGIES

+Exploration Risk

-RISK MITIGATION STRATEGIES Exploration Risk The Group's business is mineral exploration and evaluation which are speculative activities.
-There is no certainty that the Group will be successful in the definition of economic The directors bring many years of combined mining and exploration experience and an established track record in mineral discovery. mineral deposits, or that it will proceed to the development of any of its projects or otherwise realise their value.
-The Company currently targets advanced and drill ready exploration projects in order to avoid higher risk grass roots exploration.
-Resource Risk All mineral projects have risk associated with defined grade and continuity.
+The Group's business is mineral exploration and evaluation which are speculative activities.
+There is no certainty that the Group will be successful in the definition of economic mineral deposits, or that it will proceed to the development of any of its projects or otherwise realise their value.
+The directors bring many years of combined mining and exploration experience and an established track record in mineral discovery.
+The Company mainly targets advanced and drill ready exploration projects in order to avoid higher risk grass roots exploration.

+Resource Risk

+All mineral projects have risk associated with defined grade and continuity.
 Mineral Reserves are always subject to uncertainties in the underlying assumptions which include geological projections and metal/mineral assumptions.
 Resources and reserves are estimated by independent specialists on behalf of the Group in accordance with accepted industry standards and codes.
 The Directors are realistic in the use of mineral price forecasts and impose rigorous practices in the QA/QC programmes that support its independent estimates.

+Development Risk

-Development Risk Delays in permitting, or changes in permit legislation and/or regulation, financing and commissioning a project may result in delays to the Group meeting production targets or even the Company ultimately not receiving the required permits and in extreme cases loss of title.
+Delays in permitting, or changes in permit legislation and/or regulation, financing and commissioning a project may result in delays to the Group meeting production targets or even the Company ultimately not receiving the required permits and in extreme cases loss of title.
 In order to reduce development risk in future, the directors will ensure that its permit application processes and financing applications are robust and thorough.
-Commodity Risk Changes in commodity prices can affect the economic viability of mining projects and affect decisions on continuing exploration activity.
-The Company consistently reviews commodity prices and trends for its key projects throughout the development cycle.